 I am planning to transform this fabric collage into a beautiful pillow for my friend’s baby nursery.
 It will be the most amazing handmade gift ever!!!!!!

 Different handmade gift ideas for baby shower gifts!

 Check out this super easy step by step tutorial on how to transform this applique baby into the cutest baby pillow for the nursery.

 I decided to make other baby shower gifts using the handmade baby and sewing it to a white background.
 I placed it in a fun frame that I made and voila!
 Perfect baby shower gift!

 I also made some plushies and combined them with pom poms as another toy to hung in the nursery.
 All these were made out of naturally dyed wool and yarn.
 Check out the tutorial on how to make pom poms here and check out the full tutorial on how to make a plushie using upcycled fabric scraps here.

-Make a fabric baby gift book with simple patterns
+Make a fabric baby gift book

 Please let me know how you got on making your beautiful gifts from the heart!